 - you can always add more salt or any spice powder later if you feel any of it is less.

-- for a more tangy and sour taste increase the quantity of mango powder by ¼ to ½ tbsp or more
+- for a more tangy and sour taste increase the quantity of dry mango powder by ¼ to ½ tbsp or more.

 3: trim the head and the base of the bhindis. with a knife give a slit on the bhindi without breaking it in to two parts. the whole bhindi (okra) should be intact. stuff the masala in the bhindi one by one with a small spoon or with your hands

-5: once well cooked, serve the bharwan bhindi with rotis and yogurt or raita. bharwan bhindi also goes well with a combination of dal and rice. simple indian home food. you can garnish the bharwan bhindi with coriander leaves. i have shown the mint leaves only for photographic purpose.
+5: once well cooked, serve the bharwa bhindi with rotis and yogurt or raita. bharwa bhindi also goes well with a combination of dal and rice. simple indian home food. you can garnish the bharwa bhindi with coriander leaves. i have shown the mint leaves only for photographic purpose.